jehogit/merging-pulling-exercise/README.md

   `red-firstname`

   (Save and exit--you may now try `git status` to see the rainbow.md was modified but not added.)

-- Add your changes to your local git repository:
+- Stage your changes to your local git repository (add):

   `git add rainbow.md`

-- Commit your change:
+- Save your changes to your local repo (commit):

   `git commit -m "added my color and name"`

   (The "added my color and name" part is a commit message.
 When you commit, you should always give a meaningful message showing what's done and changed.)

 ### Push your changes to your GitHub repo

-Now you can push the changes to your GitHub repo (the forked one)
+- Now you can push the changes to your GitHub repo (the forked one)

   `git push`

   (Notice that you get a fatal error, for eample:

   > fatal: The current branch green-jeho has no upstream branch.
   > To push the current branch and set the remote as upstream, use
   >
   >    git push --set-upstream origin green-jeho

   The error is self-explanatory; your branch has no upstream branch.
 At this point, you basically have two options:

   (1) set upstream (being origin) for your current branch (being <<color-firstname-branch>>):

   `git push --set-upstream origin <<color-firstname-branch>>`

   (2) merge (fast-forward merge) your branch into master branch and push the new change to origin from the master branch:

   - Change branch to master (whose origin is already known)